Vegan Lo Mein

 • Enjoy stir fried noodles and veggies in a delicious sauce.

-• Versatile.
-Use a variety of different noodles, mix-and-match veggies like broccoli, bok choy, carrot, bell peppers, snap peas and mushrooms or add your choice of protein like crispy tofu.
+• Use a variety of different noodles, mix-and-match veggies like broccoli, bok choy, carrot, bell peppers, snap peas and mushrooms or add your choice of protein like crispy tofu.

 Ingredient Notes